Housing

 Accommodation by civil society and church-based organisations

-In the last years, NGOs and social workers reported extreme difficulties for beneficiaries of international protection moving out of reception centres and integrating into local communities.[4]
+In the last years, NGOs and social workers reported extreme difficulties for beneficiaries of international protection moving out of reception centres and integrating into local communities.[5]
 Accommodation free of charge is provided to a very limited extent exclusively by civil society and church-based organisations.
 Moreover, the contacted organisations’ activity is limited to the capital of Hungary.
-The situation was aggravated by the fact that the Ministry of Interior withdrew all the calls for tenders funded by AMIF in the beginning of 2018.[5]
+The situation was aggravated by the fact that the Ministry of Interior withdrew all the calls for tenders funded by AMIF in the beginning of 2018.[6]
 This means that by 30 June 2018 all programmes whose integration support activity relied on this funding ceased.
+No such calls were reissued until 2021.[7]
 In the absence of housing services provided by the state/local government, only homeless shelters – e.g. Temporary Homeless Shelter of the Baptist Integration Centre – and a few NGOs and church-based organisations’ housing programmes remained available for beneficiaries of international protection.
 However, as the numbers and the general capacities of the provided help shown below, civil society and church-based organisations cannot meet all the needs of people with international protection.
 The HHC is aware of a case from 2020 when a German lawyer contacted several organisations (also the ones listed below) to know if there was available accommodation for a family with international protection in case of their return.
 The contacted organisations could provide no solution for the family which clearly shows the limits of the housing capacities.
 As per the Menedék Association, there are a few local governments open to address housing problems concerning beneficiaries of international protection.
 Nevertheless, in the absence of sufficient resources and support, such initiatives have not been realised so far.
-Menedék Association reiterated that in 2022 beneficiaries of international protection could still not rely on any state support regarding more permanent housing.
-The Association points out that it is not realistic to find housing solutions within 30 days after receiving the international protection status.[6]
+Menedék Association reiterated that in 2023 beneficiaries of international protection could still not rely on any state support regarding more permanent housing.
+The Association points out that it is not realistic to find housing solutions within 30 days after receiving the international protection status and that there are no other options then live in rented accommodation on market basis and in temporary homeless shelters.
+[8]

 The Baptist Integration Centre opened its temporary home for families in June 2020.
-The centre did not accommodate any families with international protection status last year, however.
 The home has a capacity of 80 people (Hungarian as well as foreign citizens).
-According to the Centre, in June 2020, 90 families were on their waiting list.[8]
+According to the Centre, in June 2020, 90 families were on their waiting list.[11]
 The Baptist Integration Centre provided housing a total of 22 persons with international protection in three temporary homeless shelters and 6 people were hosted in the Exit Centre in 2022.
 As opposed to the yearly decrease in the number of residents in the previous years, the number of 2022 has not changed significantly compared to the year before.
-In 2021 year, a mandatory COVID-19 test was a precondition for the admittance to the homeless shelter which caused significant delays in the registration of newcomers.
+No report was received from the Baptist Integration Centre concerning 2023.

 Issues in accessing the housing market